 WooCommerce -: Overall WooCommerce is the finest platform for you If you are looking for a cost-effective solution, and you want to have full control of your online store, then WooCommerce is the best platform for you.

-Shopify-: if you want something that’s completely hassle-free that has infinite scalability, then Shopify is the better platform for you.
+Shopify-: if you want something that’s completely hassle-free and has infinite scalability, then Shopify is the better platform for you.

 FAQs About Shopify Vs WooCommerce